Absolute Blog / Digital

 And we are pleased to welcome two more.
 The new start-up ‘A Happier Life’ and the longstanding ‘Moorooka Sports & Community Club’ have recently joined Absolute Media’s client roster.
 Both businesses were referred to us for our hugely competitive and very effective Search Engine Optimisation (SEO) capabilities.

 A Happier Life is a hypnosis service owned and operated by former Australian test cricketer Gary Cosier.
-By utilising Psychotherapy and Hypnosis Brisbane clients can benefit from their range of traditional solutions to help them quit smoking and lose weight, through to more forward-thinking areas such as life coaching and peak sports performance.
+By utilising Psychotherapy and Hypnosis clients can benefit from their range of traditional solutions to help them quit smoking and lose weight, through to more forward-thinking areas such as life coaching and peak sports performance.

 Mookrooka Sports is a traditional bowling club that has undergone subtle modernisation in recent years.
 This has seen the extension of the club’s facilities to include a new bistro, and to offer its facilities as venues for weddings, social functions and business.
 Additionally, to appeal to the very popular demand for barefoot bowls in Brisbane food trucks now regularly rock-up to serve hungry punters and craft beers have been introduced to the bar.